MARKS GROUP MEETINGS (Summer 2025)

 Meetings are held in G247 at 12:00PM on Thursdays.

-Speakers should concentrate on background, goals, and recent results of individual research projects for the benefit of first-year students.
-Talks should be limited to 45 min. and can be formal or informal.
-Questions encouraged!
+Speakers should give summaries of recent results of individual research projects.
+Talks should be limited to 45 min, and can be formal or informal.
+You are welcome to bring a lunch.

 Special Issue in Honor of Professor Tobin J. Marks